Annual Governance and Accountability Return 2017/18

 The Parish Council annually reviews its income and expenditure at a full Parish Council meeting normally held in November and sets the village precept which is submitted to Durham County Council for inclusion in the county tax band calculations.

-The village precept for the forthcoming year is £6810 which forms the bulk of the Parish Council income.
+The village precept for the current year is £6810 which forms the bulk of the Parish Council income.
 We always strive to spend this money prudently on maintenance issues around the parish to maintain and enhance the aesthetics of the village.

-End of Year Accounts and Annual Returns
+Previous End of Year Accounts and Annual Returns

 2016-2017 Accounts and Annual Return